 Following some small talk about the weather, we entered the warm studio.
 After being introduced to Knopfler, he then proceeded, much to everyone else’s amusement, to take the mickey out of my Somerset accent.
 In fairness, I was so star-struck that even if he’d wanted to tickle my balls, I’d have let him.

-He then presented his new album to the 30 or so of us that had made the trip to Metropolis.
-Whilst listening to the music on one of the most incredible sound systems I’d ever seen or heard, we were treated to posh drinks and snacks (Cristal and canapes to you, daahling) and everyone visibly relaxed.
+He then presented his new album to the 30 or so of us who had made the trip to Metropolis.
+Whilst listening to the music on one of the most incredible sound systems I’d ever seen or heard, we were treated to posh drinks and snacks (Cristal and canapes to you, daahling), and everyone visibly relaxed.

 The evening sped by, and after we had said our goodbyes, Knopfler turned to me and inquired where the loo was.
 One of the greatest guitarists on the planet had asked ME a question!
 Still star-struck, for some reason I panicked.
 Not wanting to appear rude, I pointed to a door on the ground floor of the building that looked like it could be the toilet.
 This was obviously a complete guess.